vikrant-honbute/Fine_tunning_using-_Lamini/README.md

 # Lamini Fine-Tuning Experiment (Exploratory Project)

 ## Overview
-This project is a **small experimental setup and practice** created to understand and explore the **fine-tuning workflow of large language models using Lamini**.
+This project is a **small experimental setup and practice project** created to understand and explore the **fine-tuning workflow of large language models using Lamini**.
 The primary goal was **hands-on learning**, not building a production-grade or fully optimized model.

 The project focuses on: